 Analysis of all Killed/Seriously Injured accidents continues to be undertaken in an effort to establish causation factors or identify any "hot spot" areas.
-The A6094 road has raised concerns with local residents due to the number of fatalities, however analysis has not identified anything of significance.
-This road features highly within the local Road Policing (RP)matrix and RP officers are attending local community council meetings to address any concerns local residents have.
+The A6094 road has raised concerns with local residents due to the number of fatalities, and has now been identified as a site for speed camera surveillance.
+This road features highly within the local Road Policing (RP) matrix and RP officers are attending local community council meetings to address any concerns local residents have.

 - Targeted patrol matrix used by Roads Policing which identifies hotspots for serious and fatal collisions. - Deployment of unmarked Roads Policing vehicles and Police Motorcycles - Community Beat Officers trained in the use of hand held radar devices are undertaking speed checks on roads identified as problematic in an effort to positively influence driver behaviour and address local Ward related matters.
-Results of road checks are fed back to community councils. - Joint work with partners in VOSA(Vehicle and Operator Services Agency) to ensure road worthiness of vehicles/HGV's and that drivers are complying with standards required - Tomorrow's driver events aimed at S5/6 year pupils to raise awareness of the dangers on the road are held throughout the year. - Operation Zenith seasonal operation across Midlothian targeting motorcyclists behaviour on the road - Divisional Road Safety group established looking at education/enforcement and engineering issues - Road safety was a divisional priority in this year's Festive campaign
+Results of road checks are fed back to community councils. - Joint work with partners in VOSA(Vehicle and Operator Services Agency) to ensure road worthiness of vehicles/HGV's and that drivers are complying with standards required - Tomorrow's driver events aimed at S5/6 year pupils to raise awareness of the dangers on the road are held throughout the year. - Operation Zenith seasonal operation across Midlothian targeting motorcyclists behaviour on the road - Divisional Road Safety group established looking at education/enforcement and engineering issues